 Last spring, Rene got to spend the semester in an art residency in Los Angeles.
-While I wouldn’t want to conduct my relationship on a bicoastal basis again, visiting my boyfriend in LA in April was a fun perk.
+While I wouldn’t want to conduct my relationship on a bicoastal basis again, visiting my boyfriend in LA was a fun perk.
 And all the amazing meals we had there definitely softened the blow of a long-distance relationship… well, as much as they could, anyway.

 LA has been overshadowing NYC as the country’s best food city for a while now and last spring, it really felt like it had reached some sort of pinnacle.
 It’s safe to say I had all my can’t-miss restaurants mapped out long before I boarded the flight.

 Our first stop was Djelina for pizza and the best smoked trout-citrus salad I’ve ever had.
 Then there was day-drinking at Manuela at Hauser & Wirth; the garlic-roasted chicken on jus-soaked bread at Petit Trois that I still can’t get out of my head; juicy roadside taco truck tacos, of course; Madcapra’s falafel sandwich with pickled fennel; and last but definitely not least, brunch at Kismet.

 Kismet is one of those bright, trendy all-day cafes that are so synonymous with LA these days.
 It’s small, stylish, and you can’t help but feel kind of special eating there.
 Appearances aside, their modern, Middle Eastern-inspired menu is, as far as I’m concerned, perfect.
 It’s succinct and there’s nothing on it I wouldn’t order.
 We tried about five of the plates and they were all perfection but the mayo-less potato salad was probably the best I’d ever had.
 (And Bon Appetit agrees!)